oribon/ovn-kubernetes/docs/egress-service.md

 ## Introduction

-The Egress Service feature enables the egress traffic of pods backing a LoadBalancer service to exit the cluster using its ingress IP.
+The Egress Service feature enables the egress traffic of pods backing a LoadBalancer service to use a different network than the main one and/or their source IP to be the Service's ingress IP.
 This is useful for external systems that communicate with applications running on the Kubernetes cluster through a LoadBalancer service and expect that the source IP of egress traffic originating from the pods backing the service is identical to the destination IP they use to reach them - i.e the LoadBalancer's ingress IP.
+In addition, this allows to separate the egress traffic of specified LoadBalancer services by different networks (VRFs).

-By introducing a new CRD `EgressService`, users could request that the source IP of egress packets originating from all of the pods that are endpoints of a LoadBalancer service would be its ingress IP.
+By introducing a new CRD `EgressService`, users could request that egress packets originating from all of the pods that are endpoints of a LoadBalancer service would use a different network than the main one and/or their source IP will be the Service's ingress IP.
 The CRD is namespace scoped.
 The name of the EgressService corresponds to the name of a LoadBalancer Service that should be affected by this functionality.
 Note the mapping of EgressService to Kubernetes Service is 1to1.
 The feature will be supported by both "Shared" and "Local" gateway modes and the affected traffic will be that which is coming from a pod to a destination outside of the cluster - meaning pod-pod / pod-service / pod-node traffic will not be affected.

 Announcing the service externally (for ingress traffic) is handled by a LoadBalancer provider (like MetalLB) and not by OVN-Kubernetes as explained later.

-## Details
+## Details - Modifying the source IP of the egress packets

 Only SNATing a pod's IP to the LoadBalancer service ingress IP that it is backing is problematic, as usually the ingress IP is exposed via multiple nodes by the LoadBalancer provider.
 This means we can't just add an SNAT to the regular traffic flow of a pod before it exits its node because we don't have a guarantee that the reply will come back to the pod's node (where the traffic originated).
 An external client usually has multiple paths to reach the LoadBalancer ingress IP and could reply to a node that is not the pod's node - in that case the other node does not have the proper CONNTRACK entries to send the reply back to the pod and the traffic is lost.